evelinaNor/FinalProjectAutomationTesting/README.md

      - 3.1.2 Step: Choose price (Pris)
      - 3.1.3 Step: Choose green color (Färg)

-   Expected Result: Applied filters automatically sort products on the page according to chosen filters.
+   Expected Result: Products are filtered on the page according to chosen filters.

 - **4 Scenario: Add to cart function**
    - 4.1.
 Test case: User can add a product to their cart.